Demoncy

 Demoncy is an American black metal band formed in 1989 in Sylva, North Carolina by musician Ixithra.
-They are known to be one of the first American black metal bands.
+They are one of the first American black metal bands.

 History

-The band originally formed in 1989 as a solo project by Ixithra as an outlet to express darkness through skilled and creative art.
-With several side projects and pseudonyms, he has been known as Wicked Warlock Of Demonic Blasphemy and Lord Of The Sylvan Shadows.
-The music is regarded as both otherworldly and demonic.
+The band formed in 1989 as a solo project by Ixithra to express darkness through art.
+He has been known as Wicked Warlock Of Demonic Blasphemy and Lord Of The Sylvan Shadows.
+The music is regarded as otherworldly and demonic.

-In 1992, Ixithra joined the USBM band Profanatica in the role of guitar player.
-Displeased with the sound of their new album on which he performed, Ixithra set an industrial magnet to the master tapes in a rage, destroying the entire creation.
-He terminated the relationship immediately and reformed Demoncy.
+In 1992, Ixithra joined USBM band Profanatica as a guitar player.
+Displeased with the sound of the album on which he performed, Ixithra set an industrial magnet to the master tapes, destroying them.
+He left the band and reformed Demoncy.

-It was with the 1999 release of Joined In Darkness, that Demoncy was cemented in black metal history.
-Regarded by many as the finest example of USBM ever produced The band toured the US and Europe and were featured in several metal music festivals.
+The 1999 release of Joined in Darkness was a milestone Demoncy.
+It is regarded as a fine example of USBM.
+The band toured the US and Europe, and were featured in several metal music festivals.

-Throughout the several versions of Demoncy, Ixithra has fired his entire band instantly for not displaying professional musicianship and the darkness required to perform within the Black Metal genre.
+Throughout the several versions of Demoncy, Ixithra has fired his entire band for lacking the musicianship that black metal requires.

 Significance

-Demoncy is credited as early practitioners of black metal in the United States, who did not imitate the popularized Early Norwegian black metal scene.
+Demoncy is credited as early practitioners of American black metal who did not imitate the early Norwegian black metal scene.

 Style and ideology

-Demoncy is known for keeping away from the commercial masses, putting a focus on the mysteries of the occult and the theme of keeping the purity of darkness in the music's design.
+Demoncy is known for avoiding commercial appeal and mainstream success, focusing on the occult and the purity of darkness in music.

-Song lyrics are centered on occult and magical themes.
+Song lyrics center on occult and magical themes.

-Not limiting themselves only to Satanism or similarly popular paganist thinking, the band are fiercely anti-collectivist.
-There is a focus on elements of atmospheric and ethereal horror, nihilism and individualism.